rgilks/pongo/ARTICLE.md

-# How I Built a Low-Latency Multiplayer Game with Rust, WebAssembly, and Cloudflare Durable Objects
+# How I Built a Real-Time Multiplayer Game on the Edge with Rust and WebAssembly

-> *Building a real-time multiplayer game involves trade-offs between infrastructure complexity, cost, and latency.
-This article explores one approach: using Rust compiled to WebAssembly to share game logic between the browser and Cloudflare's edge network.*
+> *Real-time multiplayer games are mostly about trade-offs: latency vs authority, simplicity vs correctness, and cost vs control.
+This article walks through an approach that worked well for me — using Rust compiled to WebAssembly to share deterministic game logic between the browser and Cloudflare’s edge.*

 **[Play the live demo →](https://pongo.tre.systems/)** | **[View source on GitHub →](https://github.com/rgilks/pongo)**